KHS Group is upgrading and expanding its manufacturing headquarters at Juchostraße in Dortmund, Germany. The modernisation project will automate and…

-Niagara Bottling announced its plans to build a new manufacturing and bottling centre with an investment of $95m in Chesterfield County, Virginia, US, in August 2016.
+Niagara Bottling’s new manufacturing and bottling centre is located in Chesterfield County, Virginia, US.

 Construction of Niagara Bottling’s new facility in Virginia